 The spring season is the best time of year to create a group planting.

-First of all suitable trees need to be selected; a group planting should consist of different sizes of trees, a few tall ones for in the middle and several smaller ones to plant on the sides.
+First of all suitable bonsai plants need to be selected; a group planting should consist of different sizes of trees, a few tall ones for in the middle and several smaller ones to plant on the sides.
 Use trees mostly growing upright, as the composition could look unnatural when using different shapes of trees.
 How many trees to use in total is up to you.

 Selecting the right Bonsai pot is very important; choose a large and quite shallow pot and take into account the normal guideline for deciding on color etc.